 The biggest changes in organ reserve occur in the heart, lungs, and kidneys.
 The amount of reserve lost varies between people and between different organs in a single person.

-These changes appear slowly and over a long period of time.
-When an organ is worked harder than usual it may not be able to increase function.
+These changes appear slowly and over a long period.
+When an organ is worked harder than usual, it may not be able to increase function.
 Sudden heart failure or other problems can develop when the body is worked harder than usual.
 Things that produce an extra workload (body stressors) include the following:

 Loss of reserve also makes it harder to restore balance (equilibrium) in the body.
 Drugs are removed from the body at a slower rate.
 Lower doses of medications may be needed, and side effects become more common.

 Medication side effects can mimic the symptoms of many diseases, so it is easy to mistake a drug reaction for an illness.
 Some medications have entirely different side effects in the elderly than in younger people.